codefoster/codefoster.com/source/_posts/npmlink.md

 date: 2017-11-02 19:19:08
 ---

-My buddy Jason Young ([@ytechie](http://twitter.com/ytechie)) asked a question the other day that reminded me of a Node trick I learned sometime ago and remember getting pretty excited.
+My buddy Jason Young ([@ytechie](http://twitter.com/ytechie)) asked a question the other day that reminded me of a Node trick I learned sometime ago and remember getting pretty excited about.

 First, let's define the problem.